rajaupadhyay/AutoMathProblemSolver/README.md

 # AutoMathProblemSolver
-Using deep learning methods to solve math word problems
+Using NLP, Deep Learning and Machine Learning methods to solve math word problems